julian-code/makersofdenmark/README.md

 `git add .` | Adds all new/changed files to staging area `git status` | Lists branch, untracked files and staged/unstaged files `git commit -m "<message>"` |
-`git diff` | See differences between file as of last commit and its current changes `git remote add '<name>' '<url>'` | Connects to the remote repository that is located at the URL `git remote -v` | Displays URL of your remote repository `git push` |
+`git diff` | See differences between file as of last commit and its current changes (press Q to exit) `git remote add '<name>' '<url>'` | Connects to the remote repository that is located at the URL `git remote -v` | Displays URL of your remote repository `git push` |